technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

 ![](./media/imagez.png)

-2. In most cases you can install the Azure CLI from your command line terminal using the following command:
+2. Again open power shell without adminstrator, In most cases you can install the Azure CLI from your command line terminal using the following command:

 ```